bettersg/foodcarboncalculator/README.md

 ### Run app (development mode)

+#### Front-end React page
 1) On the root directory, the following command will run CRA's start script.

 `yarn workspace @foodcarboncalculator/frontend start`

+#### Back-end Node server
+1) Ensure you have nodemon installed

+`npm install -g nodemon` or `yarn global add nodemon`

+1) On the root directory, the following command will start the Node server with nodemon.

+`yarn workspace @foodcarboncalculator/backend start`

 ### Lint app